There is one freedom that can never be taken from you.

 The mechanism is that the brain generates emotions based on the meaning assigned to events, not on the events themselves.
 The same event, reframed, produces different emotional outcomes.
 Being passed over for a promotion can be interpreted as personal failure, office politics, a signal to look elsewhere, or temporary feedback pointing toward growth.
 Each interpretation produces different behaviors and outcomes over time.

-Chapter IIIWhat distinguishes psychological flexibility from denial?
+Chapter IVWhat distinguishes psychological flexibility from denial?

 Psychological flexibility distinguishes itself from denial by acknowledging reality fully while choosing a response that serves long-term values.
 Denial refuses to see the situation.
 Flexibility sees it clearly and chooses what to do about it.
 Steven Hayes's research on Acceptance and Commitment Therapy, published extensively since the 1990s, documented that this combination (acceptance plus committed action) produced better outcomes than denial or passive acceptance alone.